cortex-js/cortexjs.io/src/_pages/mathlive-examples-virtual-keyboards.md

 });
 ```

-In the _iframe_ elements, use the `use-shared-virtual-keyboard` attribute on
+In the _iframe_ sub-documents, use the `use-shared-virtual-keyboard` attribute on
 the `math-field` elements.

 ```html